 Check Out The Panoramic Views

 The city is on an incline.
 I have no idea how cars navigate through the city without stalling.
 My goal was to make it to the top.
 That did not happen, but I got fairly close.
 The town overlooks the iconic Tuscan rolling hills.
 A view you certainly do not want to miss.
 There will be a brown sign saying ‘panoramic views’, follow the sign or the crowd of people and you will find the views worth drooling over.
+I hope you get the chance to enjoy the small towns of Italy.

 HAVE A GREAT TRIP!